Search the UMP Preferred Drug List

 Who decides which drugs are preferred?

-As a state-sponsored health plan, UMP Plus must follow coverage recommendations made by the Washington State Pharmacy & Therapeutics Committee (P&T Committee), which consists of Washington health care professionals, including physicians and pharmacists.
+As a state-sponsored health plan, UMP Plus must follow coverage recommendations made by the Washington State Pharmacy and Therapeutics Committee (P&T Committee), which consists of Washington health care professionals, including physicians and pharmacists.
 The UMP Preferred Drug List includes these coverage recommendations.

 Not all drug classes are reviewed by the Washington State P&T Committee.
 For these drugs, the Washington State Rx Services P&T Committee makes coverage recommendations for UMP's review and final determination of a drug's tier level.